pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 ### Auto Restart

-This can get a bit annoying everytime you make a change you have to run these two commands.
+This can get a bit annoying every time you make a change you have to run these two commands.

 A script for that would be nice...